MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationCatalogWebServicePoint.md

 ```

 ## DESCRIPTION
-The **Get-CMApplicationCatalogWebServicePoint** cmdlet gets a Microsoft System Center Configuration Manager Application Catalog web service point object that has a specified site code for a fully qualified domain name (FQDN).
+The **Get-CMApplicationCatalogWebServicePoint** cmdlet gets a Configuration Manager Application Catalog web service point object that has a specified site code for a fully qualified domain name (FQDN).

 Before you can configure an Application Catalog web service point you must first install and configure site system roles in Configuration Manager.
 For more information, see [Install and Configure Site System Roles for Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh272770(v=technet.10)) on TechNet.